drwellss/MultronFkiller/README.md

-You can shredd files with one click
+You can shred files with one click

 - One-Time Pass | 1 Round Shredding
 - Quick | 4 Round Shredding